UX

 How to improve your UI design skills in 5 minutes a day

-Here is our list of experienced designers who are masterful at explaining rules and patterns through visual tips.
-We, UI/UX designers from the Icons8 team, send them our respect.
+Here is our list of experienced designers who are masters at explaining rules and patterns through visual tips.
+We, UI/UX designers from the Icons8 team, respect them.

 Steve Schoger — a trendsetter for quick visual UI tips